jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 Add an element above another.
 This method will add an lxml.html.HtmlElement one slot above another element in the self.elements list.
 I use this to add a `br` tag above my `img` tags because I never added margin-top to the images on my website :)

+### **give_images_unique_names(self) -> None:**

+Uses the heading tags to create a more descriptive image name.
+It also adds a random number to the image names to ensure that a client's browser doesn't use a cached image on an page update.

 ### **pretty_save(self, file_path: str = '.') -> None:**

 write all of the lines in self.elements to a new html file.
 This will print the elements with indentation so that, in my opinion, it's easier to read.